 The preferred source of energy for your body is carbohydrates.

-Classic and traditional carbohydrates in many cultures are real foods such as vegetables, fruits, legumes and whole grains, which are great sources of carbohydrates.
+Classic and traditional carbohydrates in many cultures are real foods such as vegetables, fruits, legumes, and whole grains, which are excellent sources of carbohydrates.

-For example, in Asia, rice is prominent as a fuel source.
+- Rice is prominent all over Asia as a fuel source.

-Europe survived and thrived on the white potato and buckwheat, also known as Kasha.
+- Europe survived and thrived on the white potato and buckwheat, commonly called Kasha.

-The middle east has pita bread made out of wheat flour, and hummus, which is made out of chickpeas.
+- The middle east has pita bread made from wheat flour and hummus from chickpeas.

-In every culture, all over the world, the main source of energy for thousands of years has been either grain and/or legumes.
+The primary source of energy for thousands of years has been grain or legumes all over the world.

-This is besides the seasonal vegetables and fruits that were available in each geographical location.
+This is besides the seasonal vegetables and fruits available in each geographical location.

 News flash – carbs are not evil.

-How many times do you meet someone who tells you they need to lose weight.
+How often do you meet someone who tells you they need to lose weight?

 And before you say anything, they say that is why they are not eating carbs.